mono/website/docs/advanced/garbage-collector/sgen/dtrace.md

     16384 |                                         1
     32768 |                                         0

-The graph for `0` shows collection times for the nursery, the graph for `1` shows times for the major collections.
+O gráfico `0` mostra od tempos de coleta para o gerenciador, o gráfico` 1` mostra as quantidades de grandes coleções.
 We can see here that the majority of nursery collections took about half a millisecond, with 4 outliers taking around 10 ms. There were 3 major collections, two of which took around 16 ms and the third one barely took any time at all.

 GC lock
 -------